ARK1998/journalApp/ReadMe.md

-Select File > Open and choose the journalApp directory.
+Go to File > Open and select the journalApp directory.

-Ensure the project is recognized as a Maven project (you may need to click Import as Maven Project).
+Import as a Maven project if prompted.